 Three storylines — contemporary and mythic — intersect in this tale of a boy who is not comfortable with his culture or himself.
 This fresh, sometimes surprising, revealing novel is told in image and text.
+While author Gene Luen Yang says American Born Chinese is not strictly autobiographical, he does say that he pulled from his own life for inspiration.
 This graphic novel was the first of its format to win the Printz Award for best work of Young Adult Literature.

 Apple has always felt a little different from her classmates.
 She and her mother moved to Louisiana from the Philippines when she was little, and her mother still cooks Filipino foods and chastises Apple for becoming “too American.”
 When Apple’s friends turn on her and everything about her life starts to seem weird and embarrassing, Apple turns to music.
 If she can just save enough to buy a guitar and learn to play, maybe she can change herself.
 It might be the music that saves her . . . or it might be her two new friends, who show her how special she really is.

 Fatima Khazi is excited for her family's first camping trip, where she can leave her troubles at school behind and achieve everything she sets out to do.
 This lively picture book by Ambreen Tariq, outdoors activist and founder of @BrownPeopleCamping, celebrates the strengths young people can find in the outdoors and the adventures waiting for them on their next camping trip.